Abraham: Music

 In 1994, Steve Reich released an opera named The Cave.
 The title refers to the Cave of the Patriarchs.
-The narrative of the opera is based on the story of Abraham and his immediate family as it is recounted in the various religious texts, and as it is understood by individual people from different cultures and religious traditions.
+The narrative of the opera is based on the story of Abraham, and his immediate family, as it is recounted in religious texts, and understood by individuals from different cultures and religious traditions.

-Bob Dylan's "Highway 61 Revisited" is the title track for his 1965 album Highway 61 Revisited.
-In 2004, Rolling Stone magazine ranked the song as number 364 in their 500 Greatest Songs of All Time.
-The song has five stanzas.
-In each stanza, someone describes an unusual problem that is ultimately resolved on Highway 61.
-In Stanza 1, God tells Abraham to "kill me a son".
+The eponymous track on Bob Dylan's 1965 album Highway 61 Revisited contains five stanzas, with someone in each describing an unusual problem that is ultimately resolved on Highway 61.
+In the first stanza, God tells Abraham to "kill me a son".
 God wants the killing done on Highway 61.
-Abram, the original name of the biblical Abraham, is also the name of Dylan's own father.
+Abram, the birth name of Abraham, is also the name of Dylan's father.
+In 2004, Rolling Stone magazine ranked "Highway 61 Revisited" at number 364 in their 500 Greatest Songs of All Time.